aws-samples/serverless-test-samples/python-test-samples/apigw-sqs-lambda-sqs/README.md

 ## Sample project description

 The sample project allows a user to call an API endpoint (using /inbox) and generate a custom "test/hello" message.
-The user can also track the result of the processing of it in the cloud (using /outbox):
+The user can also track the result of the processing of it in the cloud (using /outbox).
+The following diagram demonstatred the architecture and flow.
+The following diagram has been created using the [AWS Application Composer](https://aws.amazon.com/application-composer/), which can help you visually design and build serverless applications quickly.

 ![Event Sequence](img/architecture.png)

-This project consists of an [API Gateway](https://aws.amazon.com/api-gateway/), a single [AWS Lambda](https://aws.amazon.com/lambda) function, and a [Amazon DynamoDB](https://aws.amazon.com/dynamodb) table.
+This project consists of an [API Gateway](https://aws.amazon.com/api-gateway/), two [AWS Lambda](https://aws.amazon.com/lambda) functions, and two [Amazon SQS](https://aws.amazon.com/sqs) standart queues which are using 2 DLQ queues accordinally for error handling.

-The DynamoDB Table is a [single-table design](https://aws.amazon.com/blogs/compute/creating-a-single-table-design-with-amazon-dynamodb/), as both the name lookup and the message tracking use the same table.
-The table schema is defined as follows:
-* For all records, the "Partition Key" is the id.
-* For name records, the "Sort Key" is set to a constant = "NAME#"
-* For message history records, the "Sort Key" is set to "TS#" appended with the current date-time stamp.
-* The payloads are in a field named "data".
+The Sequence is (corresponding steps 1-7  on the diagram):

+1. User is using the test client to invoke an API call (POST /inbox) to send a message/job/test to be later on processed in the backend by the ProcessInputQueue lambda function.
+2. API GW is sending the message payload into the InputQueue.
+3. InputQueue is triggering the ProcessInputQueue lambda function to process the message/job/test in the queue. this is where the lambda can be enhanced to do further processing/testing as needed by you.
+It's up to the user of this sample to decide what this lambda shuold eventualy do, as it can be extended and adapted to the testing needs.
+4. When the ProcessInputQueue lambda finished its processing, it sends the testing result to the OutputQueue (if needed - please adapt the result JSON/Message).
+The result will be kept in the queue until consumed by the User.
+5. User is using the test client to invoke an API call (GET /outbox) to receive the testing result/message of the test it issued on step 1.
+6. API GW is triggering the CheckOutputQueue lambda function to recieve the message from the OutputQueue.
+7. CheckOutputQueue lambda function is receiving the the message from the OutputQueue and delivers it back to the test client via the API GW.

 [Top](#contents)